A Case of Smart Devices That Compromise Home Cybersecurity

-After conducting a Penetration Testing session across multiple devices within the TP-Link Tapo IoT ecosystem, we identified four vulnerabilities enabling five different potential attacks
+After conducting a Penetration Testing session across multiple devices within the TP-Link Tapo IoT ecosystem, we identified four vulnerabilities enabling five different potential exploits.

 Work

-The tested firmware's versions of each device are:
+The tested firmware versions of each device are:

 L530E 1.1.9 1.2.4